libsdl-org/libtiff/doc/TIFFTechNote2.rst

 strips; splitting the image is somewhat more work but may give better results.)
 Conversion from TIFF to interchange JPEG is more complex.
-A strip-based TIFF/JPEG file can be converted fairly easily if all strips use identical JPEG tables and no RSTn markers: just delete the overhead markers and insert RSTn markers between strips.
+A strip-based TIFF/JPEG file can be converted fairly easily if all strips use identical JPEG tables and no ``RSTn`` markers: just delete the overhead markers and insert ``RSTn`` markers between strips.
 Converting tiled images is harder, since the data will usually not be in the right order (unless the tiles are only one MCU high).
 This can still be done losslessly, but it will require undoing and redoing the entropy coding so that the DC coefficient differences can be updated.

-There is no default value for JPEGTables: standard TIFF files must define all tables that they reference.
-For some closed systems in which many files will have identical tables, it might make sense to define a default JPEGTables value to avoid actually storing the tables.
-Or even better, invent a private field selecting one of N default JPEGTables settings, so as to allow for future expansion.
+There is no default value for ``JPEGTables``: standard TIFF files must define all tables that they reference.
+For some closed systems in which many files will have identical tables, it might make sense to define a default ``JPEGTables`` value to avoid actually storing the tables.
+Or even better, invent a private field selecting one of N default ``JPEGTables`` settings, so as to allow for future expansion.
 Either of these must be regarded as a private extension that will render the files unreadable by other applications.